iCliniq Logo

 How to Diagnose Aortobronchial Fistula?

 Diagnosis could be challenging even with radiography, CT (computed tomography) scan, bronchoscopy, and echocardiography.
 Diagnostic tests should be undertaken as soon as the airway is stabilized and hemodynamic status is assessed after an episode of hemoptysis.
-The chest radiographs demonstrated aneurysm in 46.5 % of the cases, but the most reliable test is a thoracic aortogram.
+The chest radiographs demonstrated an aneurysm in 46.5 % of the cases, but the most reliable test is a thoracic aortogram.
 A fistulous tract was rarely identified preoperatively by angiography and bronchoscopy, and it is potentially hazardous as it can dislodge a sealing clot.
 Findings on CT include pseudoaneurysm, aortic anatomy abnormalities, lung parenchyma consolidation, and compression of the bronchial tree.
-CT is more efficient in determining the cause for hemoptysis than a bronchoscopy.
+CT is more efficient in determining the cause of hemoptysis than a bronchoscopy.
 Mostly, the diagnosis is based on the clinical signs rather than the imaging findings.
-After the diagnosis, a multidisciplinary involvement with considerations for patient risk factors and clinical stability should be made.
+After the diagnosis, multidisciplinary involvement should be made, considering patient risk factors and clinical stability.

 What Are the Treatment Options?